- Ambulatory Care

-Traditional foods are offered to all our patients once a week and are prepared in such a way to ensure each meal fits in with the majority of our nutritional diets.
+Traditional foods are offered to all our patients twice a week and are prepared in such a way to ensure each meal fits in with the majority of our nutritional diets.
 We also offer a selection of premade frozen Miichim meals for patients who are interested in keeping with their Traditional diets on a daily basis.

 All traditional food and wild game donated by local hunters, gatherers, and outfitters.
 These donations include such food as moose, caribou, beaver, small game, whitefish, walleye, trout, geese, ducks, other waterfowl, local blueberries, and wild rice.

 We have worked diligently to acquire the necessary legislative exemptions in order to serve uninspected meats to our patients.
 We want to ensure a steady flow of donations in order to continue providing the Miichim to our patients and clients.